 Which vegetables do not like manure?

-The general view about this is that you need to keep it away from root crops e.g. carrots and parsnips.
+The general view about this is that you need to keep it away from root crop vegetables e.g. carrots and parsnips.
 Manure has been blamed for ‘forking’ of the tap-root.
 This appears to happen if you apply manure during the growing season.

 Many people report that they’ve had no problems if they add manure to a vegetable patch in the Autumn.
 The winter-period will allow time for the manure to rot down completely.
 The worms will work through the manure and take it into the ground, fully incorporating it into the soil.

-When the Spring sowing time comes the manure that you’ve applied, should have become part of the soil and you shouldn’t have any problems growing whatever you want.
+When the Spring sowing time comes the manure that you’ve applied, should have become part of the soil and you shouldn’t have any problems growing all vegetables.

 How much manure is needed to spread?